 Leathes Prior Solicitors is one of East Anglia’s leading law firms offering a full range of legal services to organisations and individuals in Norfolk and beyond.
 Whilst our offering has stood the test of time (over 140 years to be specific), we are always looking at ways to develop the firm to ensure that we are providing the best possible service to our diverse and loyal client base, whether that be investing in the right talent or developing market leading niche offerings.

 What separates Leathes Prior from the bunch is our investment in longstanding relationships.
 With all four of our offices in the heart of Norwich, we like to think we understand our core client base very well, whether that be on an individual or commercial basis.
-We pride ourselves on the personal service that we deliver, ultimately ensuring that instructing lawyers need not be a painful or expensive process.
+We pride ourselves on the personal service that we deliver, ultimately ensuring that instructing lawyers need not be a painful, intimidating or expensive process.

 follow leathes prior: